Last Updated on March 9, 2021 by Julia Wilson

 Your veterinarian will perform a physical examination and obtain a medical history from you.

-- Radiographs, CT scans or MRI which will reveal soft masses and the reach of the polyps.
+- Radiographs, CT scans or MRI will reveal soft masses and the reach of the polyps.
 Diagnostic imaging can also rule out other possible causes.

 - Rhinoscopy is an examination of the inside of the nose using a rhinoscope, a thin tube-like instrument.
 The veterinarian can take a biopsy during this procedure.